 Introducing the HackerRank Skills Advisory Council

-To validate these skills and key competencies, we formed the HackerRank Skills Advisory Council.
-The Skills Advisory Council is a panel of industry experts dedicated to identifying, validating, and standardizing HackerRank skills.
+To vet these skills and key competencies, we formed the HackerRank Skills Advisory Council.
+The Skills Advisory Council is a panel of industry experts dedicated to identifying, vetting, and standardizing HackerRank skills.
 It’s a group composed of technical thought leaders, each renowned for work in their respective fields.

 In order to create the skill rubrics in the HackerRank Skills Directory, each member of the council received a set of base skills aligned to their expertise.
 Using that as a guideline, the members identified key competencies that define proficiency in each skill.
 The council leveraged their collective industry expertise to outline key competencies for more than 60 individual skills.